Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

 \textbf{DM interpretation}.
 We perform a combined profile-likelihood analysis for each DM model.
 For each dataset, the likelihood includes event distributions in corrected (S1, S2) space and Gaussian constraints on the background rates; the combined likelihood is the product of the individual dataset likelihoods.
 Discovery significances and confidence intervals are computed using the asymptotic formulae of Ref.~\cite{cowan_asymptotic_2011}.
-As a validation, we reproduce the official SI WIMP cross-section upper limits to within $10\%$ for \XEn SR0, \XEn SR0+SR1, and LZ WS2022, while for LZ WS2024 our limit is weaker by $\sim 20\%$, which we attribute to the absence of radon-tagging modeling.
+All quoted significances are local, evaluated at the best-fit points of the corresponding fixed model hypotheses, and do not account for the look-elsewhere effect necessary for identifying an excess.
+Thus, results should be treated only as goodness-of-fit diagnostics.
+As a validation, we reproduce the official SI WIMP cross-section upper limits for WIMP masses larger than 50 GeV to within $10\%$ for LZ WS2022, \px Run0+Run1, \XEn SR0, and \XEn SR0+SR1, while for LZ WS2024 our limit is weaker by $\sim 20\%$, which we attribute to the absence of radon-tagging modeling.
 This level of agreement confirms that our inference procedure is reliable for reinterpreting the high-energy NR-like events.